 After completing her Masters’ Degree in Psychology with a focus on criminal sociopathy, Christianna continued to pursue a career in film.
 While working with professionals on network television shows and feature films as an actor, Christianna’s attention became drawn towards the art of filmmaking.
 In 2011, she wrote and directed her first short, To Live and Try in LA, shot on 16mm.

 Christianna later wrote, directed and produced her second short film, Darryl, which screened at several film festivals and has won awards for Best Female Director and Best International Drama.

-Christianna’s fourth directing venture, Solstice Ranch, featuring film and television veteran Essence Atkins, premiered at LA Shorts Fest 2018 and stars Wil and Grace’s Ryan Pinkston, The Real O’Neals’ Matt Shively and Marlon star, Essence Atkins.
-Recently, Christianna was hired to direct a series of narrative shorts for the Pasadena Community Foundation and is in pre-production on the second film in that series.
-In September 2018, she directed the season finale of the web series, Grow the F*ck Up starring Courtney Sauls and Samantha Smart (Dear White People, Netflix).
+Christianna’s fourth directing venture, Solstice Ranch, featuring film and television veteran Essence Atkins, premiered at LA Shorts Fest 2018 and won her a Best Director Award at the Oregon Shorts Film Festival in 2019.
+In 2018, Christianna was hired to direct a series of short films for the Pasadena Community Foundation and recently wrapped the season finale of the web series, Grow the F*ck Up starring Courtney Sauls and Samantha Smart (Dear White People, Netflix).
 She is presently in pre-production on a film based on a story by novelist Bobbie Beccera, slated to shoot in summer, 2019.

 When not working behind the camera, Christianna is passionate about human rights and environmental issues.
 She is on the Board of Directors of the Alliance of Women Directors and also serves as the organizations’ Membership Chair.
 She enjoys creating socially relevant content, traveling the world and making people laugh.